soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 6-02 The IDNYC Card.* ::

 (a) The IDNYC Card will display the cardholder's photograph, name, date of birth, an expiration date, signature, eye color, height, identification number, and, except as provided in this section, a street address located within New York City.
 The card will also, at the cardholder's option, display the cardholder's self-designated gender, preferred language, veteran status and such additional information as HRA may in the future display.
 Additionally, for a cardholder under 14 years of age, the cardholder’s designated emergency contact information will appear on the card.
 For a cardholder 14 years of age or older, the cardholder’s designated emergency contact information may appear on the card at the cardholder’s option.
+Cards issued pursuant to 68 RCNY § 6-04(e) will also display the name of the cardholder’s school.

 (b) The IDNYC Card will not display a home address in the following circumstances: